forecast-lab/SSAE_tf2/README.md

 	--mode evaluation

 to load the pretrained weights and evaluate the model on the test set.
 To use these two modes, you need to specify the location of the pretrained weights using `--load` option.
+For example, the weights of SSAE that makes forecast over the next three days on Providence dataset are stored in `pvd_ssae_3.h5`

 	--load model/pvd_ssae_3.h5